-Location Bell Tower Building (805) 437-8510 Fax: (805) 437-8529 (805) 437-8510 (V/TTY)
+Bell Tower Building, Office 1804 (805) 437-8510 Fax: (805) 437-8529 (V/TTY): (805) 437-8510

 Our college years are often among the most profound and exhilarating times of our lives.
 The prospect of experiencing new ideas, making new friends, and exploring new roles can be very exciting.
 But college life can also include confusion and uncertainty that challenges our personal and social limits.
 In Student Life, we view these challenges as opportunities for learning and personal development.
-Our office offers programs and services that are designed not only to help students cope with college life but to prepare for the challenges of the 21st century.
+Our office offers services and co-curricular programs that are designed not only to develop students within each of the Dimensions of Development but also to help students cope with college life and prepare for the challenges of the 21st century.